Stop using tablets as room displays

 • We position ourselves as a premium brand that focus exclusively on the enterprise market.
 With a competitive MSRP in the premium group and with our “Hardware as a Service” offering we are competitive from an OPEX perspective even when compared with middle and low tier competitors.

 • We offer a future proof solution and in addition to providing open API:s we work proactively with solution partners and integrators.
 In this way we are able to build deep integrations that generate additional value to existing infrastructure and the solution investments the customer has made or is planning to make.
-We already have the widest backend support on the market.
+We already have one of the widest backend supports on the market including Microsoft, Google, IBM Notes and Domino and Nexudus.

 • Our focus is on controlling the entire user journey with a research driven development and design process where every design and development choice serves a purpose.
 The UI/UX must be intuitive enough for users of any age and touch screen proficiency.